moue/markticle/README.md

-#Chrome Extension using AngularJS
+#Rapid chrome app development with angular

-This was made following a YouTube tutorial by Mark Tucker.
-The video is [here](https://www.youtube.com/watch?v=Bxg-5C3F8qo).
+This was made following a [tutorial](http://www.ng-newsletter.com/posts/chrome-apps-on-angular.html) by ng-newsletter.